 - The Union Hotel

-Scattered Site Housing: DESC has housing subsidies which case managers use to place their clients into rental properties throughout Seattle.
+- Scattered Site Housing: Our case managers use DESC housing subsidies to place their clients into rental properties throughout Seattle.
 What makes this model work is the integration of DESC’s case management services to provide the necessary support for people to succeed and stabilize.

-Prior to June 2016, DESC managed applicants for our Supportive Housing projects by prioritizing them according to the DESC Vulnerability Assessment Tool (VAT) score.
-Starting in June 2016, all housing referrals to DESC will be centralized through King County’s Coordinated Entry system as part of King County’s implementation of Coordinated Entry for All (CEA).
+Prior to June 2016, DESC prioritized applicants for our Supportive Housing projects according to the DESC Vulnerability Assessment Tool (VAT) score.
+Since then, all housing referrals to DESC have been centralized through King County’s Coordinated Entry system as part of King County’s implementation of Coordinated Entry for All (CEA).
 The VI-SPDAT has been selected as the common assessment and triage tool, and housing placements will be allocated based on individual’s VI-SPDAT score.